RobRendell/gTove/README.md

 ## Plans/TODO

+* Menu item on tabletop browser (and when in a tabletop?) to copy URL to clipboard, for users using the app fullscreen.
 * Start side menu open for GMs, closed for players?
 * If I can get raycast to accurately detect a click on a labelSprite, make clicking name label open the rename UI.
 * Add texture to template?
 Alternatively, customise mini shape?